flashbots/searcher-minter/README.md

 │  ├─ ValidateSimulation — "Validates a Flashbots Simulation"
 │  └─ ValidateSubmitResponse — "Validates that the Submitted Flashbots Bundle didn't error" ├─ mempool
-│  └─ BlocknativeSocket - "Creates a Websocket Connection to Blocknative Mempool API Service" ├─ utils
+│  └─ BlocknativeSocket — "Creates a Websocket Connection to Blocknative Mempool API Service" ├─ threads
+│  ├─ Mempool.js — "Woker Scripts can't have a ts extension, this is a workaround" │  ├─ Mempool.ts — "Mempool thread that runs the Blocknative Mempool Websocket Connection" │  ├─ Orders.js — "Woker Scripts can't have a ts extension, this is a workaround" │  └─ Orders.ts — "Orders Thread that sends a list of orders to the parent process on every new block" ├─ utils
 │  ├─ CallOrders — "Helper to Fetch Yobot Contract Open Orders" │  ├─ DeployedContracts — "Config File for Deployed Contracts"